Han1-Chri5/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 9-Program that prints all possible combinations of single-digit numbers
 # 10-Program that prints all possible different combinations of two digits
 # 11-Program that prints all possible different combinations of three digits
+# 12-Program that prints all possible combinations of two-digit numbers